jihoojung0106/jihoojung0106/README.md

  ---

 <p>
   👋&nbsp; Hi there!
-I'm <b>a student majoring in Economics and Computer Science at SNU</b> interested in visual computing.🚀<br/>
+I'm <b>a student majoring in Economics and Computer Science at SNU </b>.🎓<br/><br/>

  I have experience working as mobile app developer using Django and React Native at Deep Trade Technologies Inc.<br/>
- Since March,2023 I've been participating in Deep Learning based Modaps Prediction Project and studying GCN-based action recognition model in Human Computer Interaction Lab.<br/>
+ Since March,2023 I've been participating in Deep Learning based Modaps Prediction Project and studying GCN-based action recognition model in Human Computer Interaction Lab.🐤<br/>
- Also as of July,2023 I am learning NeRF in Computing and Memory Architecture Lab.<br/>
+ Also as of July,2023 I am learning NeRF in Computing and Memory Architecture Lab.😈<br/>
- Though I didn't work as a developer, I Work as core member of 2 international NFT Projects (GENESIS, ESION) Team for almost a year.<br/>
+ Though I didn't work as a developer, I Work as core member of 2 international NFT Projects (GENESIS, ESION) Team for almost a year.🚀<br/><br/>
  For a personal project, I accelerate 3d CT Reconstruction algorithm using GPU.
-You can check my work in my repo.<br/><br/>
+You can check my work in my repo💕<br/><br/>

   I enjoy studying, exploring, and developing. ⛰ 🏄<br/>
   I hope to develop every beautiful things. ✨ <br/><br/>